Independent Assurance Initiative · Est. 2026

 Revenue code crosswalk version mismatch

 Model documentation references FY2022 ICD-10-CM crosswalk.
 Production pipeline silently retained FY2021 mappings after a scheduled update.
-214 procedure codes mapped to incorrect HCC categories across all claims processed in Q1–Q3.
+214 procedure codes mapped to incorrect HCC categories across Q1–Q3.

 Quality measure reconstruction